IBM-Bluemix-Docs/mobilepush/push_faq.md

 This should be handled in the context of application development.

-## Can I register/update mobile devices at bulk by using the REST APIs?
+## Can I register or update mobile devices at bulk by using the REST APIs?
 {: #faq-register-mobile-devices}

-As in the design, registering/updating a device is called from the mobile applications by using SDK.
-Bulk registrations/updates through REST APIs are not supported.
-If many device registrations/updates are called simultaneously by using REST APIs, it might take a long time or might fail.
+As in the design, registering or updating a device is called from the mobile applications by using SDK.
+Bulk registrations or updates through REST APIs are not supported.
+If many device registrations or updates are called simultaneously by using REST APIs, it might take a long time or might fail.

 ## How do I send {{site.data.keyword.mobilepushshort}} or use the Rest APIs when I don’t have the appSecret?
 {: #faq-rest-api-appsecret}